dwaynedrexler/cleaning-data-project/README.md

 This project was completed in Getting and Cleaning Data course, which is part of the Data Science Specialization track.

+**The text file uploaded with the table of data is tab-delimited, 180 rows by 68 columns.**

-The main ending object is **formattedResult**, which is a data frame with the figures formatted.
+The main ending R object is **formattedResult**, which is a data frame with the figures formatted.

 The instructions to follow were: